Prompts, tests, and outputs

 promptfoo eval --output filepath.json

-The output file can also be set using the outputPath
+The output file can also be configured with the outputPath

 Permuting inputs and assertions